-Blue Screen of Death was a headache for Windows users ever since XP.
+The annoying Blue Screen of Death has been a major headache for Windows users ever since the Windows XP era.
 But it seems that wasn’t enough, as its ‘brother,’ Black Screen of Death started to bother users.

 Unlike Blue Screen of Death, which represents a critical hardware issue in your computer, the Black Screen of Death represents a software issue, which is reportedly easier to fix.
-But eve B(Black)SOD could be caused by some more serious problems, and it certainly requires your attention.
+But even a B(Black)SOD could be caused by some more serious problems, and it certainly requires your attention.

-Cause 1 – Software incompatibility
+Solution 1 – Fix software incompatibility issues

 If you got the BSOD after you launched a certain program, here’s what happened.
 You probably heard about compatibility problems for some programs in Windows 10.
 Microsoft just wants to move ahead, and it simply doesn’t have a lot of understandings for older software.

 So, in case this error message occurs, restart your computer and then update your display drivers.
 On the other hand, if you’re not able to start your computer normally, as BSOD appears even after the restart, do the following: